 Corcovado National Park is home to some of the largest populations of endangered species like the Jaguar, bairds tapir, white-lipped peccaries, scarlet macaws and harpy eagle.

-- The OSA Peninsula is the only place in Costa Rica where you can find the four species of monkeys: Squirrel, Spider, White-Face Capuccin and the Howler Monkey.
+The Osa Peninsula is the only place in Costa Rica where you find four species of monkeys: Squirrel Monkey, the Spider Monkey, White-Face Capuccin Monkey, and the Howler Monkey.

-- The Golfo Dulce is one of the only four fjords in the tropics.
-It is also the calving area for both northern and southern pacific humpback whales, phenomenon occurring no where else in the world.
+The Golfo Dulce is one of the only four fjords in the tropics.
+It is also the calving area for both northern and southern pacific humpback whales, a phenomenon occurring nowhere else in the world.

-- In a four-square mile in the Corcovado National Park, researchers have found 150 species of butterflies, 400 species of birds, 124 species of mammals, more than 5000 plants and 550 distinct kinds of trees.
+In just four square miles of Corcovado National Park, researchers have found 150 species of butterflies, 400 species of birds, 124 species of mammals, more than 5,000 plants, and 550 distinct kinds of trees.